 Instructions

 - Pour water into the Instant Pot.
-Place the shrimp in a steaming basket, place the steaming basket in the Instant Pot.
-Place a glass lid on top and press the “steam” function.
-If your Instant Pot automatically turns on the “keep warm” function, press the button to turn it off.
+Place the shrimp in a steaming basket, and place the basket in the Instant Pot.
+Place a glass lid on top.

 - Serve immediately or keep in the refrigerator for 3-4 days.
 Cooked shrimp can also be frozen for 3-6 months if wrapped well.